 Required Minimum Distribution

-An IRS-mandated annual withdrawal from pre-tax retirement accounts (401(k), Traditional IRA) beginning at age 73.
+An IRS-mandated annual withdrawal from pre-tax retirement accounts (401(k), Traditional IRA).
+The required beginning age depends on birth year: age 73 for those born before January 1, 1960; age 75 for those born on or after January 1, 1960.
 Amounts are calculated based on account balance and IRS life expectancy tables, and are taxed as ordinary income.
 Failing to take the full RMD incurs a 25% excise tax on the shortfall.
-Strategic Roth conversions in the years before age 73 reduce future RMD amounts — and future tax exposure.
+Strategic Roth conversions before RMDs begin reduce future distribution amounts — and future tax exposure.

 Roth Conversion